woocommerce/woocommerce/docs/user-experience/payments-design-guidelines.md

 ### Product pages

-Position payment buttons correctly in relation to “Add to Cart” in horizontal or vertical layout, place payment buttons to the right of or below the “Add to Cart” button.
+Position payment buttons correctly in relation to "Add to Cart" in horizontal or vertical layout, place payment buttons to the right of or below the "Add to Cart" button.

 ![Product page layout.png](https://woo-docs-multi-com.go-vip.net/docs/wp-content/uploads/sites/3/2024/01/Product-page-layout.png)

 ### Cart

-Position payment buttons correctly in relation to “Proceed to checkout” buttons in vertical layout.
-Place payment buttons above the “Proceed to checkout” button.
+Position payment buttons correctly in relation to "Proceed to checkout" buttons in vertical layout.
+Place payment buttons above the "Proceed to checkout" button.
 Do not place payment buttons below the button or in between.

 ![Cart layout.png](https://woo-docs-multi-com.go-vip.net/docs/wp-content/uploads/sites/3/2024/01/Cart-layout.png)